-E. Identification required.
-It is unlawful for the owner of any dog or cat within the Town to fail to cause such dog or cat, while off the premises of such owner to either:
+2. It is unlawful for the owner of any dog or cat within the Town to fail to cause such dog or cat, while off the premises of such owner to either:

-1. Wear at all times a collar with a tag made of durable material with legible and current identification attached thereto containing words, numbers or a combination thereof, which enables the Animal Control Officer or any Law Enforcement Officer to readily ascertain the name, current home address and current home telephone number of the owner and a valid current rabies tag attached thereto, which tag shall be furnished by a veterinarian, the number of such tag corresponding with the number of the rabies certificate issued to the owner of the dog or cat; or

-2. Have a microchip surgically implanted into such dog or cat, or other similar type of identification in lieu of wearing a collar or harness which enables Animal Control Officer of any Law Enforcement Officer to readily ascertain the name, current home address and current home telephone number of the owner and a valid current rabies tag.
+a.
+Wear at all times a collar with a tag made of durable material with legible and current identification attached thereto containing words, numbers or a combination thereof, which enables the animal control officer to readily ascertain the name, current home address and current home telephone number of the owner and a valid current rabies tag attached thereto, which tag shall be furnished by a veterinarian, the number of such tag corresponding with the number of the rabies certificate issued to the owner of the dog or cat; or b.
+Have a microchip surgically implanted into such dog or cat, or other similar type of identification in lieu of wearing a collar or harness which enables an animal control officer to readily ascertain the name, current home address and current home telephone number of the owner and a valid current rabies tag.